brianbolger/Nosh/README.md

 Nosh
 ====

-Web app for lunch ordering
+Web app for lunch ordering using an Angular UI, NancyFX REST API & RavenDB backend.